 Calculate the Funds Required

-When an investor has an idea of the fair value of the property and the costs associated with fixing the property, the investor can inquire about the outstanding debt on the loan through public records and even consult with Real Estate Agents regarding the viability of the offer.
+When an investor has an idea of the property’s fair value and the costs associated with fixing the property, the investor can inquire about the outstanding debt on the loan through public records and even consult with real estate agents regarding the viability of the offer.
 It is important to conduct financial due diligence to make sure that the investor has the funds to cover all the expenses associated with the property including the offer price, assessment expenses, repair expenses, taxes, and any other surprise expenses that may appear when buying pre-foreclosure property.

 Conduct Legal Due Diligence

 An investor has to make sure that there are no liens or judgments against the property because as soon as the property is purchased, all associated liens and judgments become the responsibility of the new owner.
 The investor may consider hiring a legal team to make sure that the property is free from any outstanding liabilities.
-This is an important step when buying a property in financial distress because it is likely that the owner may have other financial problems apart from the default on the mortgage.
+If the property’s title is clear, then it is considered to have a clear title.
+Outstanding liens, levies, and other issues would be called a cloud on title.
+Legal due diligence is an important step when buying a property in financial distress because it is likely that the owner may have other financial problems apart from the default on the mortgage.

 4. Raise Capital

 Pre-foreclosure properties tend to be sold for cash because it needs to be paid to the lender.
 This means that an investor needs to raise a substantial amount of capital to close the deal.
 If the investor does not have the funds to complete the transaction, one may have an option to get a loan.
 To get a loan, the investor needs to get a pre-approval letter from the lender that indicates the maximum amount the investor may get for the property.
 This letter can also work as proof to the original owner that the investor has the funds to complete the transaction.
 It is difficult and unlikely to get approved for a loan for pre-foreclosure property with a conventional loan, so the investor should try to qualify for a hard money loan.